go101/immutable-value-proposal/README.md

 There is not the `T:writer` notation.
 The *writer role* concept does exist.
-The raw `T` notation means a writer type (in non-struct field declarations).
+The raw `T` notation means a writer type (in non-struct-field declarations).

 Thw word `reader` can be either a keyword or not.
 If it is designed as not, then it can be viewed as a predeclared role.